we spend so many hours in meetings

 – visuals (for example, diagrams, infographics, visual metaphors, comics, journey maps)

-– video and/or audio
+– video and/or audio - make the meeting participatory

 Participatory means making it possible for people to take part, not just listen to presentations [3].
 You might think about: